 - Keep calm.
-It is treatable.
+It can be treatable.
 Call the School Nurse at Loudoun Rd or a First Aider at any other site, stating the boy's name and his condition.
 Provide reassurance. - Let him sit down in the position he finds most comfortable. - Do not make him lie down. - Ensure the reliever inhaler (usually blue container) is taken promptly and properly.

 Take 2 puffs immediately.
-Use aerochamber / spacer if he has one. - Encourage him to take slow regular breaths. - If the symptoms disappear, the boy can go back to class.
-Document in Evolve and call the parents to make sure they agree with them going back to class. - If the symptoms have improved but not completely gone, give another dose of the inhaler (usually 2 puffs) and again call the parents.
+Use aero-chamber / spacer if he has and needs one. - Encourage him to take slow regular breaths. - If the symptoms disappear, the boy can go back to class.
+Document in Evolve and call the parents to make sure they agree with them going back to class. - If the symptoms have improved but not completely gone, give another dose of the inhaler (usually 2 puffs) and call the parents again.